-- Littauer Primary Care Centers (PCC) are seeking out and identifying those at risk for developing diabetes within their patient populations, and encouraging them to be tested - HealthLink & Fulton County Public Health are: - working to increase community awareness of risk factors and need for testing by targeted outreach (ex, to senior centers & clubs and large employers) and through social media. - using the American Diabetes Association "Diabetes Risk Test" at outreach sites and community events as an awareness tool, and referring at risk persons for follow up - The Diabetes Resource Center at Littauer continues to provide an ADA recognized "Diabetes Self-Management Education" program and support - HealthLink continues to offer ongoing community health & wellness education and referral, including cholesterol, glucose, blood pressure and BMI screening - Registered dieticians provide outpatient nutrition counseling (as requested by provider) as well as nutrition specific community education programs
+- Littauer Primary Care Centers (PCC) continue their efforts to identify those at risk for developing diabetes within their patient populations, and encourage follow up testing. - HealthLink, in cooperation with PCC, tracked annual screenings, comparing to previous years. - HealthLink & Fulton County Public Health continue their efforts to increase community awareness of risk factors and the need for testing at regular screening events, employee health fairs, community wellness events and through social media, encouraging those at risk to follow up with their provider for testing.

+- The Diabetes Resource Center at Littauer continues to provide an ADA recognized "Diabetes Self-Management Education" program as well as a monthly support group. - HealthLink continues to offer ongoing community health & wellness education and referral, including cholesterol, glucose, blood pressure and BMI screening as well as programs and events to engage community members in increasing physical activity (Tai Chi for Arthritis, hikes / walks, "hooping," and fall prevention programs for seniors). - Registered dieticians provide outpatient nutrition counseling (as requested by provider) as well as nutrition specific community education programs.

-Challenges include
+Challenges Include

-Not having dedicated staff time to plan, implement, evaluate and track activities

-Engaging target population.. to accept that this is a serious problem for our community and that each person has the ability to do something about it

-Little access to practical, research based interventions and monitoring/tracking /process strategies
+- Not having dedicated staff time to plan, implement, evaluate and track activities. - Engaging target population...to accept that this is a serious problem for our community and that each person has the ability to do something about it. - Little access to practical, research based interventions and monitoring/tracking /process strategies.

-Priority #2 - Increase the use of comprehensive well child care, specifically increase the proportion of NYS children who receive lead screening (as a key recommended preventive health services) as part of routine well-child care.
+Priority #2 - Increase the use of comprehensive well child care, specifically increase the proportion of NYS children who receive lead screening (as a key recommended preventive health service) as part of routine well-child care.
 Fulton County has extremely high rates of child lead poisoning.
 Increasing screening rates will allow at risk children to be identified and treated, reducing the number of children diagnosed with lead poisoning and its life changing long term effects.
 Providing POC (point of care) testing will improve access, a disparity identified in our CHNA.
 Activities associated with increasing screening rates will also bring attention to older housing stock and other causes of lead poisoning.